No. 21 Virginia tops Louisville 68-58 to claim ACC title

 - Oops!Something went wrong.Please try again later.

-LOUISVILLE, Ky.
-(AP) Virginia's clutch baskets alone were cause enough for players to leap off the bench in celebration.

-The Cavaliers' whooping was even louder because of the reward those big shots earned.

-Sam Hauser scored a season-high 24 points, Trey Murphy III added 17 and No. 21 Virginia beat Louisville 68-58 on Saturday to win the Atlantic Coast Conference regular-season championship.
+LOUISVILLE, Ky. – Sam Hauser scored 24 points, Trey Murphy III added 17 and No. 21 Virginia beat Louisville 68-58 on Saturday to win the Atlantic Coast Conference regular-season championship.

-Assured of least a No. 2 seed entering the regular-season finale, the Cavaliers (17-6, 13-4) received a huge opportunity for even more when first-place and No. 11 Florida State lost 83-73 earlier in the day at Notre Dame.
-Virginia then methodically took care of the Cardinals (13-6, 8-5) to leapfrog the Seminoles by percentage points (.765 to .733) despite a blowout loss at FSU in the season's lone meeting on Feb.
+Assured of least a No. 2 seed entering the regular-season finale, the Cavaliers (17-6, 13-4) received a huge opening for bigger things when first-place and No. 11 Florida State lost 83-73 earlier in the day at Notre Dame.
+Virginia then methodically took care of the Cardinals (13-6, 8-5) to leapfrog the Seminoles despite a blowout loss at FSU in the season’s lone meeting on Feb.
 15.

-Then again, the Cavs have come a long way since that first of three consecutive losses.
-They earned their fifth ACC regular season title under coach Tony Bennett and sixth No. 1 conference tournament seed.

-''To get it how we did it, I'm so grateful,'' Bennett said, sitting in the locker room the team used when it beat Purdue two years ago to advance to the Final Four.

-Despite making just 3 of 15 from long range, the Cavaliers shot consistently well (52%) inside elsewhere to lead throughout.
-Louisville got to 41-38 with 13:47 remaining with a 6-0 run, but Hauser answered with five consecutive points and Virginia later added another 5-0 run on the way to a 13-point advantage the Cardinals couldn't dent.
+The Cavaliers shot consistently well (52%) to lead throughout, though Louisville got within 41-38 with 13:47 remaining with a 6-0 run.
+Hauser answered with five consecutive points, and Virginia later added another 5-0 run on the way to a 13-point advantage the Cardinals couldn’t dent.

-The Marquette transfer finished 9 of 14 from the field, making his first four in the second half, and grabbed eight rebounds.
+Hauser finished 9 of 14 from the field, making his first four in the second half, and grabbed eight rebounds.
+Murphy shot 7 of 12 and Jay Huff added 10 points.

-''I've never been part of a championship team until now, so for me this is a first in college,'' said Hauser, who topped his previous high a month ago against Pitt by a point. ''I'm just excited that we got it and we got it done.
-It didn't matter that it was during the pandemic or not.''

 David Johnson had 14 points and Jae’Lyn Withers 12 for Louisville, which shot 37% and was beaten 32-22 in the paint.